underscoreio/underscoreio/src/html/_books/essential-slick.md

 color: "#F58B40"
 level: Intermediate
 price: "$40"
-description: Get up and running with Slick 2.1 or 3.X.
+description: Essential Slick is a guide to building a database application using the Slick library.
+It is aimed at Scala developers who need to become productive with Slick quickly.
+Covers versions 2.1 and 3.X.
 products:
   selfDirected:
     single: